rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Byteland has n cities and m roads between them.
 Your task is to design a round trip that begins in a city, goes through two or more other cities, and finally returns to the starting city.
 Every intermediate city on the route has to be distinct.

 Solution:
-- Run DFS, check for cycles (is next node is already visited, a cycle if detected!).
+- Run DFS, check for cycles ,is next node is already visited? if YES, a cycle if detected!.
 - If length of cycle is >3 print it.